-As a journalist, I have been reporting about the social, political and economic state of affairs in Southeast Asia through the looking glass of the people’s livelihood.
+As a journalist, I have been reporting about social, political and economic state of affairs in Southeast Asia through people’s lives.

 BLOG in Japanese

 Thank you for visiting this site, The People of Southeast Asia, from among the three hundred million plus websites available worldwide.

 More than 30 years ago, before I went to Vietnam on a business trip, a former refugee from Vietnam who worked at electric work donated 50,000 yen to support my activities as a journalist.
 He knew that my reportage in Southeast Asia always wound up in the red.
 But to accept contribution from him would be a contradiction.
 It would make me wonder why I am determined to cover the north/south issue in Southeast Asia.
 I thought I should decline his contribution, but I did not want to nullify his intentions.
 So, when I arrived at Ho Chi Minh City, I search for his sister who was selling shoes there and put five 100-US dollar bills in her hand, telling her, “This is from your brother.”

 The articles on this website are not in high demand.
 Therefore, these news reports do not wind up on commercial media, including newspapers, magazines, television and even internet news sites.
 Many of these articles can reach you because this is a private website.
 It is difficult to make a living by working on the themes like those on this website, so I poured money into this site from not only my earnings covering news and making documentary programs throughout my 38-year career as a journalist, but also earnings from covering other topics such as hot springs and delicacies, sports and music.